 Note: Mio can only view messages in channels/direct messages in which the app is an member.
 If the Mio app is not in the conversation, it won't be able to view any of its contents.

-We never require more permissions than necessary to make universal channels function as intended.
+This app hasn’t been reviewed or approved by Slack but we never require more permissions than necessary to make universal channels function as intended.

 Frequently asked questions